markxbrooks/JDXI-Editor/README.md

 2) RTmidi
 3) Cursor.ai
 4) qtawesome
-5) Various awesome JDXI Manager Programs already existing but somehow could be improved.
+5) Various awesome JDXI Editor Programs already existing but somehow could be improved.
 6) Roland for a cool little instrument with lots of capability